Ramen to Greek yoghurt: Recipes by K-pop stars that you can recreate at home

 Nowadays, with Korean music taking the global entertainment by storm, K-pop idols are closely followed by fans.
 From their fashion choices to skincare routines and even food choices, hawk-eyed admirers like to know every detail about their favourite K-pop idols.
 They are also known for their strict diet plans.
 However, that doesn’t mean these celebrities know nothing about delicious food or whipping them up.

 Time and again, K-pop stars such as Apink’s Namjoo, BLACKPINK’s Jennie and 2PM’s Junho, have flaunted their cooking skills and created mouth-watering dishes.
-And, if you are thinking about recreating these delectable dishes at home, we’ve got you covered.
+And, if you are thinking about recreating recipes by K-pop stars at home, we’ve got you covered.

 Kimchi fried rice by Blackpink’s Jennie